TheGaf/GafBrain/README.md

 GafBrain Kit

-INSTALL GUIDE (READ ONLY THIS FIRST)
+INSTALL GUIDE (READ THIS FIRST)

-This is a 5-minute setup.
+This is a 5-minute setup if you follow steps exactly.

 ------------------------------------------------------------